justinpombrio/synless/doc/readme.md

 [TODO: The important thing to convey here is my perspective, and my frustration of seeing ASTs but editing text.]

+## TODO: More coherent rationale

+- Easy discoverability while editing: e.g., you don't need to remember your language's unique regex syntax quirks.
+- Proper accessibility support by default.
+- Learn that thing that Lisps try to teach you, where you ignore the syntax, except that you don't need to drown in parenthetical soup as you do so.
+- End formatting wars: everyone can have their own format for the same code.
+- Avoid exposing weird encoding details, like double and quadruple backslashes, "string escapes", supporting multiple syntaxes for strings solely for their different escape behaviors.
+- No more syntax errors.
+Of course you rarely made those, but now you don't even need to think about it in the back of your mind.
+- Everything about the editor becomes easier.
+Syntax highlighting becomes trivial.
+Composing languages (e.g., css and JS in HTML) becomes easier.
+Plugins no longer need to poorly parse incomplete programs; they'll work straight on the AST.

 ------

 ## The Status Quo